 Sometimes Christophers thoughts and actions seem a little naive to me.
 He fundamentally trusts the people he meets and is also taken for a ride here and there.
 But there is also a lesson of the book hidden here: If you expect something positive, then you usually get something positive!
 And the negative exceptions make the whole thing somewhat more interesting and give the impulse to outgrow oneself.

 Another thing I like: The journey stimulates many thoughts in Christopher.
 He thinks a lot about himself, about his fellow men and about life itself.
 You don’t always have to share his thoughts and views and that’s not the point.
 Travelling broadens the horizon and is one of the greatest enrichments life has to offer.
 The prerequisite for this, however, is that you really meet people from other cultures openly and that you are interested in their stories.
+I was recently able to put this attitude into practice on my trip to India.
+A detailed report on this journey is still in preparation.

 One of the most important insights of the protagonist is in my opinion: Helping others is beautiful and gives meaning to life.
 One could say that this is the “fuel” of the whole journey: all over the world Christopher meets people who enjoy helping him.
 And whenever he finds a way to do so, he tries to help others as well.
 And this is the most valuable thing of the whole trip – besides the wonderful places, landscapes, exotic food and adventures: friendships!